Coaktion/common-zendesk-commands/README.md

 ## `common-zendesk-commands publish`

-describe the command here
+Creates or updates the app in Zendesk

 ```
 USAGE
   $ common-zendesk-commands publish

 DESCRIPTION
-  describe the command here
+  Creates or updates the app in Zendesk

 EXAMPLES
   $ common-zendesk-commands publish